Zo Reunification Organization: Formation

-MPC's leader T. Sailo was elected as the Chairman, T. Gougin and C. Chawngkunga as Vice Chairmen, S. Thangkhangin Ngaihte and Lalhmingthanga as Secretary General, and Thangmawia as Treasurer.
-The delegates also declared that ZORO would not interfere with the local political programmes of the constituent parties.
+The convention adopted "Zo" as the common ethnic name for the entire Kuki-Chin community, the delegates reasoning that the suffix "mi" (meaning "people") was redundant in a community name.
+It then resolved to form a "loose political forum" called the Zo Re-unification Organisation.
+MPC leader T. Sailo was elected Chairman, T. Gougin and C. Chawngkunga became Vice Chairmen, S. Thangkhangin Ngaihte and Lalhmingthanga served as Secretary General, and Thangmawia was named Treasurer.
+The delegates stipulated that ZORO would not interfere with the local political programmes of its constituent parties.
+After the convention, a long march of volunteers was taken from Champhai to Aizawl to mark the occasion.